Components of Skateboard

 Summary

-There are 3 major components
+There are three major components

-It comes down to your preference
+It ultimately depends on your preference

 Simulation